-The Dental Assistant curriculum leads to a one-year certificate.
-Graduating students are awarded the state of Oregon Expanded Function Dental Assistant (EDFA) certificate and are eligible for the state of Oregon Radiological Proficiency certificate.
-Graduates also are eligible to take the national Certified Dental Assistant (CDA) examination, which is administered by the Dental Assisting National Board, Inc.
+The Dental Assistant curriculum leads

+to a one-year certificate.
+Graduating students are eligible for State of Oregon certificates in Radiological Proficiency and Expanded Duties and are eligible to take the national certification exam administered by the Dental Assisting National Board, Inc.

 In addition to the required courses for the dental assisting certificate, the dental assisting program offers several elective courses that are designed for those people interested in dental business procedures but who do not plan to earn a certificate in dental assisting.
 Many of the courses are offered in the evening to enhance availability to people who work during the day.
-These courses include Dental Anatomy; Dental Procedures I, II and III; Dental Terminology; Dental Records; and Dental Business Procedures.
+These courses include Dental Anatomy; Dental Procedures I, II and III; Dental Terminology; Dental Records; Dental Law and Ethics; and Dental Business Procedures.